Dealer

 What is the difference between sous-vide cooking in a water bath and in a steam oven?

-Both methods gently cook food at low, precisely controlled temperatures and produce similarly tender, juicy results.
-The main difference lies in heat transfer: While in a traditional water bath the thermal energy is transferred directly to the vacuum bag via the liquid, a steam oven uses hot steam for heat transfer.
-The water bath offers exceptionally precise temperature control and is ideal for single portions, while the steam oven stands out for its ease of use and significantly larger capacity.
+Both methods cook food gently at low, precisely controlled temperatures and produce similarly tender, juicy results.
+The main difference lies in heat transfer: Whilst in a traditional water bath the thermal energy is transferred directly to the vacuum bag via the liquid, the steam oven uses hot water vapour for heat transfer.
+The bain-marie offers particularly precise temperature control and is ideal for single portions, whilst the steam oven scores points for its more user-friendly operation and significantly larger capacity.

-Modern steam ovens, such as the BORA X BO, also allow you to cook different ingredients simultaneously on multiple levels without having to manually fill or empty water reservoirs.
+Modern steam ovens such as the BORA X BO also allow different ingredients to be cooked simultaneously on several levels, without the need to manually fill or empty water reservoirs.

 Which foods are suitable for sous-vide cooking, and how long do they take to cook?